Yasertaha99/assets/README.md

-Perfect!
-Let’s make a **full, detailed visual workflow diagram** for a **Jira + Git SDLC workflow** including everything: Jira issues, Git branches, commits, PRs, QA, release, hotfix, CI/CD, and deployment.
+**full, detailed visual workflow diagram** for a **Jira + Git SDLC workflow** including everything: Jira issues, Git branches, commits, PRs, QA, release, hotfix, CI/CD, and deployment.
 I’ll structure it step by step in a **diagram-style format** that you can also turn into a visual chart.

 ---